Biomaker/Gametophyte-Fern-photography-2018/CostingToCopySystem.md

 I use an old paint pot as a stand, with a blob of blutac on top. (£1)

+## Software

+I use Helicon focus for focus stacking and this bottom level of subscription for a year currently costs £22.

 ## Other things

-In order for the system to work I also use a laptop attached to the Camera body
+In order for the system to work I also use a laptop attached to the Camera body and the EOS remote software, which came with the camera.
+This need a USB lead for the connection, but I think that also came with the camera.